liriocampbell/junior-growth-marketing-portfolio/README.md

 ## 💡 Reflection

 This process taught me how to work with developer tools and version control systems.
-More importantly, it showed me how to **problem-solve independently** when facing technical limitations — a skill I consider essential in a growth marketing role.
+More importantly, it showed me how to solve problems independently when facing technical limitations a skill I consider essential in a growth marketing role.

 ---